palladius/septober/README.md

 Now I'm there and the Dockerfile suppoerts both sqlite and mysql, and sqlite is set up for dev, and mysql for prod.
 Prod has also a dumb DB in case you want to set it up
 (I just need to add a routine to the ./entrypoint-8080.sh which accepts a db_setup_and_run for an empty DB on docker-compose).
 Yet to come!

+There's now a third docker that makes sense only for local dev (not to be pushed or user as it needs a liquid FS to dev locally):

+* `cd docker-experiments/02-septober-vintage-volume-singlerepo/ `
+* `make docker-run-volume-prod `
+* Note: once in the container the LOCAL dir is the untouched one - I left it for additional troubleshooting power.
+* `cd /var/www-public/02-septober-vintage-volume-singlerepo/`
+* RAILS_ENV=development ./entrypoint-8080.sh
+* And you're in!
+Do all changes you want and they'll reflect on the docker being run - only 9 times in the past since ruby1.8 and rails2 is impossible to run on my personal computer today (God knows I've tried).
+* Login as guest/guest in dev.

 ### BUGS

 - Search engine is still broken (see search addon!)